A monograph in the making · MMXXVI

 Two stamps are in use.
 In fieri · under review marks a position still being tested against the sources.
 Fixed marks a position the research now stands on.
 The rhythm of publication belongs to the research, and to no calendar.

-Entry · date · sources cited below the text
+Entry · 3 August 2026 · sources cited below the text

 § The book